K - Type of keysV - Type of values@InterfaceStability.Evolving public interface KGroupedStream<K,V>

 Note that the internal store name may not be queriable through Interactive Queries.

-You can retrieve all generated internal topic names via KafkaStreams.toString()
+You can retrieve all generated internal topic names via KafkaStreams.toString().

 @Deprecated <W extends Window> KTable<Windowed<K>,java.lang.Long> count(Windows<W> windows, StateStoreSupplier<WindowStore> storeSupplier)

-key or value are ignored.
+count(Materialized.as(KeyValueByteStoreSupplier))null key or value are ignored.

-define either hopping time windows that can be overlapping or tumbling (c.f.
+The specified windows define either hopping time windows that can be overlapping or tumbling (c.f.

-) or they define landmark windows (c.f.
-UnlimitedWindows
+TimeWindows) or they define landmark windows (c.f.
+UnlimitedWindows).

-The result is written into a local windowed KeyValueStore
+The result is written into a local windowed KeyValueStore (which is basically an ever-updating

-materialized view) provided by the given storeSupplier
+materialized view) provided by the given storeSupplier.

 Windows are retained until their retention time expires (c.f.
-Windows.until(long)
+Windows.until(long)).

-Furthermore, updates to the store are sent downstream into a windowed KTable
+Furthermore, updates to the store are sent downstream into a windowed KTable changelog stream, where

-key is a combined key of the original record key and a window ID.
+"windowed" implies that the KTable key is a combined key of the original record key and a window ID.

 Not all updates might get sent downstream, as an internal cache is used to deduplicate consecutive updates to